aniyy117/next-amazon-scraper/my.md

 ### Cheerio

-Cheerio is a fast, flexible, and lean implementation of jQuery designed for server-side manipulation of HTML.
+Cheerio is a fast, flexible, and lean implementation of jQuery designed for server-side HTML manipulation.

 ```bash
 npm install cheerio